 New Hours of Service Rules on Tap for ELD

 On Sept.
-29 at exactly 12:01 a.m., the FMCSA’s new hours-of-service final rule became effective and impact motor carriers and drivers in four areas: a short-haul exemption; adverse driving conditions; a more flexible 30-minute break; and a more flexible sleeper berth option.
+29, 2020, at exactly 12:01 a.m., the FMCSA’s new hours-of-service final rule became effective and has impacted motor carriers and drivers in four areas: a short-haul exemption; adverse driving conditions; a more flexible 30-minute break; and a more flexible sleeper berth option.

 This change gives the HOS rules more consistency and greater flexibility, he said.
 The current ruleset does not require drivers to create a record of duty status (RODS) if they run routes that start and finish at the same location; do not exceed a 100-mile radius; and complete their workday within 12 hours.